If You're Reading This, you have nothing better to do

 CAMP CLASSIC EDITION!

-GLORY DAYS (1988 Made for TV/CBS) Starring Robert Conrad, Jennifer O’Neil, Shane Conrad, Ed O’Ross, Stacy Edwards, Pamela Gidley.
+GLORY DAYS (1988 CBS-TV) Starring Robert Conrad, Jennifer O’Neil, Shane Conrad, Ed O’Ross, Stacy Edwards, Pamela Gidley.
 Directed by Robert Conrad

 Robert Conrad is a self-made businessman who has been successful beyond his wildest dreams, able to retire in his early fifties.
 Perhaps inspired by Rodney Dangerfield, he elects to rectify his biggest regret and go back to college with his son, Shane Conrad (imagine that).
 He immediately gets the hang of it--as he explains, U.S. tire regulations are a lot more confusing than the classwork.
 The elder Conrad elects to emulate Thornton Melon further by joining his son athletically on the football team, which seems to be about as successful as Grand Lakes University’s diving team.
 That is, until injuries force the elder Conrad into action as the team’s new starting quarterback.
 The team goes on a winning streak as Robert threatens the league’s passing record(!), and charms the comely Gidley in the process, putting a strain on his marriage with O’Neil.